 The P90 is our first, seminal design.
 The fundamental tones are warm and full-bodied and are surrounded by a translucent halo of harmonics, that add depth and shine to the tone.
 The output power is medium-low.
 Warm and smooth, never too aggressive, the P90s gain an interesting ‘hollow' quality in the middle position of the toggle switch (both pickups on).

 The Humbucker pickups are our interpretation of the classic PAF style pickups of the late ‘50s.
-They offer the richness in the lower end that made this design so popular but without a trace of muddiness.
+They offer the richness in the lower end that made this design so popular, but without a trace of muddiness.
 The midrange is expressively vocal, and the top end has presence and airiness.
 The output power is vintage/medium, strong enough to push the front end of any classic amp but retaining excellent clarity and definition.
-The Humbuckers deliver an excellent cut through the mix, allowing a detailed, articulated tone, from clean melodic lines to classic rock riffs and hard rock leads.
+The Humbuckers deliver an excellent cut through the mix, providing a detailed, articulated tone, from clean melodic lines to classic rock riffs and hard rock leads.